PSILY/i18n.psily/replit.md

 A centralized translation management system for managing multi-language content across multiple psilyou platform projects with AI-powered translations.
 This admin tool connects to a Supabase database and provides a clean interface for managing translations across 5+ languages and multiple namespaces.

 ## Project Status
-**Current Phase:** Integration & Testing
+**Current Phase:** Production Ready ✅
 - ✅ Data models and TypeScript interfaces defined
 - ✅ Design system configured with psilyou brand colors (orange primary, blue outline secondary)
 - ✅ All React components built with sidebar navigation
 - ✅ Backend implementation complete (Supabase, JWT auth, OpenAI integration)
 - ✅ Frontend integrated with backend APIs using TanStack Query
-- ⏳ Testing and validation in progress
+- ✅ Database tables created and seeded in Supabase
+- ✅ Snake_case ↔ camelCase conversion implemented for all CRUD operations
+- ✅ All features tested and working with real data

 ## Architecture